A Story of a Board Member

 I want to give thanks to all who were able to provide support on #NTXGD (North Texas Giving Day), and also to those who were able to support Blue Caboose Children’s Fund (#BCCF) specifically.

-The goals are to help families with CF LIVE by giving small, yet important items and support to reduce stressors in CF families.
+The goals of Blue Caboose are to help families with CF LIVE by giving small, yet important items and support to reduce stressors in CF families.

-While I was working at Children’s Bureau, in Indiana, I was trained-to-train by The National Institute for Strengthening Families Program on the Five Protective Factors, which encourages us to increase successes and decrease stressors of caregivers to children by focusing on resiliencies.
+While I was working at Children’s Bureau, Inc, in Indiana, I was trained-to-train others by The National Institute for Strengthening Families.
+The training consists of Five Protective Factors, which encourages us to increase successes and decrease stressors of caregivers to children by focusing on resiliencies.

 These resiliencies include providing emotional and concrete supports, acknowledging and supporting what parents do well, parental and educational support, and developmental awareness for families who may experience stress.